-The Grossmont-Cuyamaca Community College District (GCCCD) leadership has determined all students attending face-to-face classes or seeking in-person services at Cuyamaca College are required to be vaccinated.
+The Grossmont-Cuyamaca Community College District (GCCCD) leadership has determined all students attending on-campus classes or seeking in-person services at Cuyamaca College are required to be vaccinated.
 You will need to provide proof of vaccination to register for classes.
-Additionally, facemasks are required on campus indoors and outdoors when you are within six-feet of another individual.
+Additionally, face masks/covers are required in all instructional and student services (i.e. counseling, financial aid, etc.) spaces on campus.

 This decision was made in alignment with the District priority to protect and maintain the health and safety of our students, faculty, staff, and administrators.
 It comes after careful examination of San Diego County data related to COVID-19 and with recommendations from the CDC, California Community Colleges Chancellor’s Office, CalOSHA, and County of San Diego’s Public Health officials.